Architecture

 ^$, ^index.html, ^favicon.ico, ^assets/, ^js/, ^img/, ^bee-flow-logo.* | GET | PUBLIC | Static SPA shell |

-^api/ | GET / POST / PUT / DELETE / PATCH | PUBLIC | SaaS-proxied REST + SSE |
+^api/ | GET / POST / PUT / DELETE / PATCH | USER | SaaS-proxied REST + SSE.
+USER (not PUBLIC) so AppAPI forwards the NC userId in AUTHORIZATION-APP-API; the connector mints a per-user SaaS JWT from it. |

-^auth/ | GET / POST / PUT / DELETE / PATCH | PUBLIC | SaaS-proxied auth + OAuth flows |
+^auth/ | GET / POST / PUT / DELETE / PATCH | USER | SaaS-proxied auth + OAuth flows.
+Same USER requirement as ^api/. |

 ^heartbeat$ | GET | PUBLIC | AppAPI liveness probe |